All Episodes

 Binding arbitration cuts out the taxpayers.

-If the people want to cut back, and the arbitrator disagrees, he's in essence the judge.
+If the people want to cut back and the arbitrator disagrees, he's in essence the judge.

-And people meaning the people that run the city in his case.
+And people, meaning the people that run the city in his case.

-What if the city says I can pay somebody else a lot less than I'm paying you to get the job done?
+What if the city says, I can pay somebody else a lot less than I'm paying you to get the job done?

-Why why isn't that an acceptable standard?
+Why isn't that an acceptable standard?

-Union says you can pay, you can afford to pay us this much.
+You can afford to pay us this much.

-Well, yeah, but I could get somebody to do the same job for less than I'm what I'm paying you.
+Well, yeah, but I could get somebody to do the same job for less than what I'm paying you.

 Well, that's what we got a union for.

-You can't you can't do that.
+You can't do that.

 And there is an emergency.

-There's no question, and it has been created.
+And it has been created.

 And we find ourselves right smack dab in the middle of it.

-Look, arbitrators are not gonna solve the money laundering problem, and the money laundering problem remains the big thing.
+And the money laundering problem remains the big thing.

 Now, as a taxpayer, I don't trust arbitration.